I have been working as a Cyber Threat intelligence area from quite a long time and today I want to talk about a question that I often get asked.

 - Hire expertise – being blunt, companies do tend to transfer or promote internal staff who lacks knowledge and experience in cyber intelligence including adversaries tools and techniques and believe it will yield positive results but actually steers the team to never ending ocean.

-Organisations may have more or less prerequisites, however I have seen some organisation will just implement a program without considering any of the above points.
+Organization may have more or less prerequisites, however I have seen some organization will just implement a program without considering any of the above points.

 Consider following DONT’S:

 - Do not believe that Cyber Threat intelligence is achievable by getting a platform or a service.
 It will help but they are just to supplement an established Threat intelligence program and assist in finding missing pieces.